Concussion Recovery: The Role of Photobiomodulation

 Photobiomodulation uses specific wavelengths of light to stimulate cellular function and promote healing.
 Unlike high-powered lasers that cut or burn tissue, low-level lasers gently interact with cells to trigger beneficial biological responses.

-When the red light (laser) is directed at the head, PBM can:
+When red light (laser) is directed towards areas of the brain or vagus nerve, PBM can:

 Why Concussions Benefit from Photobiomodulation

-Concussions cause complex biochemical changes in the brain, including oxidative stress, inflammation, and impaired cellular metabolism.
-These disruptions contribute to symptoms like headaches, dizziness, cognitive difficulties, and fatigue.
+Concussions cause complex biochemical changes in the brain.
+These include oxidative stress, inflammation, and impaired cellular metabolism.
+Such disruptions contribute to symptoms like headaches, dizziness, cognitive difficulties, and fatigue.

 PBM targets these underlying issues by: